kid-arr/kidarr-server/README.md

 # Kidarr Server🚀

-Welcome to Kidarr, the ultimate child location tracking app that prioritizes safety and peace of mind for parents!
+Welcome to Kidarr, the ultimate child location tracking app that prioritises safety and peace of mind for parents!
 🌟

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)